-It seeks to promote more informed public understanding of the impact of these technologies on different groups in society, guide ethical practice in their development and deployment, and undertake research to lay the foundations for a data-driven society with well-being at its core.
+Ada will guide ethical practice in the development and deployment of these technologies, and will undertake research and long-term thinking to lay the foundations for a data-driven society with well-being at its core.

-- Build evidence and foster rigorous research and debate on how data and AI affect society as a whole, and different groups within it.
+- Build evidence and foster rigorous research and debate on how data and AI affect people and society.

 - Convene diverse voices to create a shared understanding of the ethical issues arising from data and AI.

 - Define and inform good practice in the design and deployment of data and AI.

 In delivering those aims, the Institute will: